 Variations of Customization Options By Line

-The Ryujin line is the most basic, there are only 8 available tsuba choices, 8 available tsuka (handle) color choices and 10 different types of saya.
+The Ryujin line is the most basic, with a 10 available tsuba choices, 8 available tsuka (handle) color choices and 10 different types of saya.
 You cannot select the color of the rayskin, nor length of the blade – though there are models such as a bo-hi (fullered) and no-hi model.

 Price and Lead Time Variations

-The final main difference is of course, price, and how long it takes to receive your custom design from ordering to it arriving a at your door.
+The final main differences is of course price, and how long it takes to receive your custom design from ordering to it arriving a at your door.

-Obviously, being assembled from parts in the USA, The Ryujin swords are the fastest and the most affordable, starting at $229.99 for a limited option model and up to $499.99 for the Elite Choji Midare version.
-These swords are actually assembled in a workshop based in Chino, Los Angeles – the blades are pre-made and shipped in along with the components and because of this, they can be shipped out within a week..! (lead time will vary depending on their workload, sometimes they take a couple of weeks or so, but they are definitely the fastest option).
+Obviously, being assembled from parts in the USA, The Ryujin swords are the fastest and the most affordable, starting at $199.99 for a limited option model and up to $499.99 for the Elite Choji Midare version.
+As mentioned, these swords are actually assembled in a workshop based in Chino, Los Angeles – so when it comes to speed and price, no-one else can come close.

 So here is a quick summary.
-Except for the Soshu Kitae laminated blades from Project X, all the blades are made from the same type of steel, differentially hardened T10 – but they are made by different forges and at different levels of refinement and therefore, at different price points.
+Except for the Soshu Kitae laminated blades from Project X, all the blades are made from the same type of steel, differentially hardened T10 – but at different levels of refinement and therefore, at different price points.

 The component choices vary by each line and they are NOT interchangeable with the other lines.
-What you see is what you can get.
+What you see available for one line is all you can get.